 It’s recommended that you use this product following a mild-to-moderate cycle to help restore your body’s hormonal balance.
 Dosage is 1 capsule in the morning and 1 more at night.
 For best results, continue using for 2-3 months.

+DIM 3X, made by PrimeGenix, is a supplement that gives you a natural way to balance your hormone levels and reduce the amounts of excess estrogen that can occur post-cycle.
 Besides restoring you body’s production of testosterone after a cycle, it’s critically important to keep estrogen levels down.
-DIM 3X is a supplement that gives you a natural way to balance your hormone levels and reduce the amounts of excess estrogen that can occur post-cycle.

 The formula used in DIM 3X includes a clinically-dosed amount of DIM (diindolylmethane).
 DIM is a bioactive compound found in cruciferous vegetables like broccoli and cauliflower, and the latest cutting edge research demonstrates that it helps to balance hormones in a powerful way.